awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-eks-cluster.md

 `ClusterSecurityGroupId`  <a name="ClusterSecurityGroupId-fn::getatt"></a>
 The cluster security group that was created by Amazon EKS for the cluster\.
 Managed node groups use this security group for control plane to data plane communication\.
 This parameter is only returned by Amazon EKS clusters that support managed node groups\.
-For more information, see [Managed Node Groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) in the *Amazon EKS User Guide*\.
+For more information, see [Managed node groups](https://docs.aws.amazon.com/eks/latest/userguide/managed-node-groups.html) in the *Amazon EKS User Guide*\.

 `EncryptionConfigKeyArn`  <a name="EncryptionConfigKeyArn-fn::getatt"></a>
 Amazon Resource Name \(ARN\) or alias of the customer master key \(CMK\)\.